 One of the most popular hotspots for winter sun, the islands of the Indian Ocean offer sheer bliss if you're after the kind of honeymoon that's all about relaxation.

-With world class 5-star resorts, the kind of white-meets-turquoise beaches dreams are made of, and fantastic seafood, this region shows us how to do the beach bum life, in style!
-Though with sunset cruises, seaplane trips, diving, snorkelling, fishing and whale-watching, you certainly won’t get bored.
+With world-class 5-star resorts, the kind of white-meets-turquoise beaches dreams are made of, and fantastic seafood, this region shows us how to do the beach bum life, in style!
+Though with sunset cruises, seaplane trips, diving, snorkeling, fishing and whale-watching, you certainly won't get bored.